by Work the World

 Travel Experiences

-Usually, Sinhala and Hindu New Year (Avurudu) falls on April 13th and 14th, symbolizing the ending of the old year, and the beginning of the New Year.
+Usually, Sinhala and the Hindu New Year (Avurudu) fall on April 13th and 14th, symbolizing the ending of the old year and the beginning of the New Year.
 The first signs of spring remind Sri Lankans that it’s time for a spectrum of festivities, which encompass rhythmic beats on the rabana (a one-sided traditional drum), sweet delicacies, and the melodies of the koel, a stringed instrument used to sing in the New Year.

 Preparations